Likelihood ratio test for structural changes in factor models: Introduction

 The rest of this paper is organized as follows.
 Section 2 introduces the representation of the factor model with a single break in the factor loading matrix.
-Section 3 describes the LR test, establishing its asymptotic distribution under the null hypothesis and furthering deriving the divergence rate of the statistic under alternative hypothesis.
+Section 3 describes the LR test, establishing its asymptotic distribution under the null hypothesis and furthering deriving the divergence rate of the statistic under the alternative hypothesis.
 Section 4 generalizes the LR test to allow for factor mean changes and multiple breaks in the loading matrix.
 Section 5 investigates the finite-sample properties of the LR procedure via simulations.
-In Section 6, we implement the LR test for the monthly U.S. industry level employment data.
+Section 6 implements the LR test for monthly US industry-level employment data.